 And although fast fashion has made attitudinal inroads in France, there isn’t pressure to look different every day.
 So if a particular jacket and blouse look great worn together, who cares if family, friends, co-workers have seen you wearing that combination multiple times?

 One of our favorite French shows is “Dix Pour Cent” (or “Call My Agent” as it’s been titled in English).
-The characters’ wardrobes are each very different but IMO do reflect of what you’ll see a cross-section of women wearing in Paris.
+The characters’ wardrobes are each very different but IMO do reflect a cross-section of what you’d see women wearing in Paris.
 And across episodes within a season (and sometimes across seasons) you’ll see a character wear one piece or look repeatedly.

 5 – Personal Style > Trends